Who is this article for?

-The Code42 administration console is the browser-based environment you use to view, manage, monitor, and configure your Code42 environment.
-This tutorial walks through the basics of the administration console.
+The Code42 console is the browser-based environment you use to view, manage, monitor, and configure your Code42 environment.
+This tutorial walks through the basics of the Code42 console.

-The administration console dashboard appears when you sign in, which displays information about backup status, users, devices, settings, and licensing.
+The Code42 console dashboard appears when you sign in, which displays information about backup status, users, devices, settings, and licensing.

 Code42 CrashPlan (previously CrashPlan PROe)

-To access the administration console, point a supported web browser to your server's hostname or IP address on port 4285.
+To access the Code42 console, point a supported web browser to your server's hostname or IP address on port 4285.
 For example:

-When you launch the administration console, the dashboard displays information about backup status, licensing, storage, devices, and users.
+When you launch the Code42 console, the dashboard displays information about backup status, licensing, storage, devices, and users.

 Menus & general navigation